fikunmi-ap/solana-improvement-documents/LRUCache.md

 enforcing that transactions pay at least this fee to be included in a block ala EIP-1559 or SIMD-110, the fee is merely supposed to guide users on how much to bid.

-Functionally, the recommendation is the same as the base fee or writelock fee in EIP-1559 and SIMD-110 respectively, in that (given that fee markets are deterministic), it is a good reference point for users vying for inclusion.
+Functionally, the recommendation is the same as the base fee or write-lock fee in EIP-1559 and SIMD-110 respectively, in that (given that fee markets are deterministic), it is a good reference point for users vying for inclusion.
 But because this fee is not enforced in protocol, it also has the benefit of allowing blocks to be maximally packed by including transactions that don't bid as high as the recommendation.